HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Shown above you can see the average number of security headers per request from major enterprise CDN providers.
-Both Cloudflare and Amazon CloudFront have a lower average number of security headers and this trend continues as we go more granular into specific headers as seen below.Header count is not a direct proxy for security posture; it often reflects how much a CDN auto-injects vs requires explicit configuration.
+Both Cloudflare and Amazon CloudFront have a lower average number of security headers and this trend continues as we go more granular into specific headers as seen below.
+Header count is not a direct proxy for security posture; it often reflects how much a CDN auto-injects vs requires explicit configuration.

 {{ figure_markup(
   image="cdn-http-sec-headers-mobile.png",